khiner/flowgrid/README.md

 $ brew link llvm --force
 ```

-TODO: Will probably want to build llvm locally as a submodule, and point to it.
+TODO: Will probably want to eventually build llvm locally as a submodule, and point to it.
 See [TD-Faust](https://github.com/DBraun/TD-Faust/blob/02f35e4343370559c779468413c32179f55c6552/build_macos.sh#L5-L31)
 as an example.